 How to use a Tampon?

-- Wash your hands.
-Before starting the process, you should make sure that your hands are clean.
+- Before starting the process, you should make sure that your hands are clean.

-- Sit in a comfortable position.
-Hold the tampon in one hand and keep your index finger on the end of the thinner tube where the cord extends.
+- Hold the tampon in one hand.
+Place your index finger on the end of the thinner tube where the cord extends.

-- Find the vaginal opening, use your finger to act like the plunger, and push the tampon inside your vagina.
+- Find the vaginal opening and use your finger to act like the plunger, and push the tampon into your vagina.

-- Don’t panic if it takes a bit of time.
-Once you start using it, you will not face problems in inserting it.
+- Don’t panic if it takes some time.
+After all, it’s new for your vagina devi too!
+Though once you start using it, you will not face problems inserting it.

-- Don’t take it out just with the help of your finger and push it in a bit so it might settle into a more comfortable position.
+- No need to take it out.
+Just push it inside a bit with the help of your finger so it might settle into a more comfortable position.